dominodatalab/offerings-samples/advanced-credential-propagation/irsa/README.md

 ## Pre-requisites

-> Check with your Domino CSM before using this capability.
+> Check with your Domino PS Team before using this capability.
 It is a departure from how Domino manages
 > pod identities and may not be suitable for your requirements.

-1. Install [Domsed](../domsed/README.md).
-It must be version `v1.3.2-release` . ***Also note that the CRD has changed so you will need to do a Helm update***
+1. Install [Domsed](https://github.com/dominodatalab/domino-field-solutions-installations/tree/main/domsed).
+It must be version `v1.3.2-release` or higher.
+   Domsed is a Domino aware mutating webhook which allows a Domino Administrator to mutate Domino workloads based on Domino specific labels on the workload pods.

-2. For users needing to assume AWS role identities create service account per user in the `domino-compute` namespace.
-   The name of the service account should match the user-name
+2. For Domino users needing to assume an AWS role, create a service account per user in the `domino-compute` namespace.
+By default Domino Runtime creates a unique service account per workload pod.
+A Domsed mutation swaps this unique workload specific service account with a domino user name specific service account.
+In practice it means that two workloads started by the same user will have the same service account

-When we switch to domino_user_name based service account as opposed to run_id based service accounts, there are restrictions on how we define our domino user name.
-It must now conform to the constraint-

-> A lowercase RFC 1123 subdomain must consist of lower case alphanumeric characters, '-' or '.', and must start and end with an alphanumeric character (e.g. 'Example Domain ', regex used for validation is 'a-z0-9?(\.a-z0-9?)*')

-For example a user name test_user is allowed by Keycloak/Domino.
-However a K8s service account cannot be named test_user .
-It can only be named test-user or test.user

-For new customers this is not a problem.
-Retrofitting it for existing customers may need require us to map invalid characters (invalid for K8s SA) with a - or a .

 ## Installation

+0. As mentioned above first install [Domsed](https://github.com/dominodatalab/domino-field-solutions-installations/tree/main/domsed)

 1. Update the [mutation](user-identity-based-irsa.yaml) as follows:

-Update the environment variable mutation as appropriate to your environment
+- Update the environment variable mutation as appropriate to your environment

 ```yaml
   modifyEnv: